raspberrypilearning/lost-in-space/en/step_4.md

 --- task ---

-Now use a `repeat`{:class="block3control"} block to move your spaceship towards the Earth?
+Now use a `repeat`{:class="block3control"} block to move your spaceship towards the Earth.

 ![Testing a spaceship animation](images/space-animate-stage.png)